November 21, 2019

 Only about half of CIDP patients receive IVIG, says Dr. Dimachkie.
 The steroid prednisone is the other common therapy, reducing nerve inflammation and allowing for better function.

-"These are our first-line treatments, and most patients respond well to them," he notes.
+"These and plasma exchange are our first-line treatments, and most patients respond well to them," he notes.

 Because the disease is chronic, Ron will need continued treatment to manage his symptoms, yet he says it's a small price to pay.